Cosmic discovery week ahead for science, perhaps

 The question will probably remain open on whether it is a Standard Model version, or something else that will take scientists into the science fiction realms of “New Physics”.

-“It could prove to be a single child or have siblings, and what its hair color or genetic code is would remain to be established before we know its true nature,” said Buchmueller.
+“It could prove to be a single child or have siblings, and what its hair colour or genetic code is would remain to be established before we know its true nature,” said Buchmueller.

 “It might be an alien, after all.”
 (Reporting by Robert Evans; Editing by Pravin Char)